Foundational Values

 - Parliamentary Education Office - Australian Constitution · accessed 2026-04-12

-- High Court of Australia - About the Court and the Constitution · accessed 2026-04-12
+- Parliament of Australia - The Australian Constitution · accessed 2026-04-12

 - Australian Law Reform Commission - Traditional Rights and Freedoms (ALRC Report 129) · accessed 2026-04-12